freddilly/UFC_Project/README.md

 Data Source: My data source is a kaggle dataset that details every UFC fight from 1999 to 2019. (https://www.kaggle.com/rajeevw/ufcdata)

 Question hoping to answer: The main question I am hoping to answer is whether or not UFC fights are in fact predictable over the long run.
 I also want to determine what are the main predictors for a UFC fight.

+## Communication Protocols
+This is an individual project, so there will not be any branches for other people.
+That being said, everything pushed to the master branch will be production ready, or through its own individual branch.